ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Experiments

 \subsection{Qualitative Evaluation}

-\textbf{Qualitative evaluation with image-to-3d methods.} In Fig.\ref{fig:image-based comparation} we show the comparisons between our method and four other image-to-3D methods.
+\textbf{Qualitative evaluation with image-to-3D methods.} In Fig.~\ref{fig:image-based comparation} we show the comparisons between our method and four other image-to-3D methods.
 These four images are selected from the in-the-wild face image dataset FFHQ and include faces of different ages and genders.
 For the geometry, the 3D generation methods based on optimization (Magic123 and Dreamcraft3D) can't restore the stereoscopic shape of the human head.
-This is because they use view-dependent diffusion to guide the optimization process based on the 3D-SDS, and it does not generalize well to in-the-wild face images.
 Wonder3D can generate basic human head shapes but generally suffers from overly flat facial features in side views, and the facial surface lacks geometry detail.
 Besides, Panohead produces strange protrusions in the eye area.
 In contrast, our method, after introducing the identity information to the geometry sculpting stage, can restore fine geometry on the face while ensuring a high-quality overall head shape.
-For texture results, although Dreamcraft3D and Wonder3D can generate high-quality textures from the reference viewpoint, Dreamcraft3D, due to poor head geometry, is completely unable to generate images of the head from other angles.
+For texture results, Dreamcraft3D and Wonder3D cannot generate images of the head from other angles.
 Wonder3D's texture quality drops significantly on the side (i.e., the side rear view of the head in the first row of Wonder3D) and cannot produce high-resolution textures.
-Our method, after using ID-enhanced inpainting and refinement processes, can generate more photorealistic textures.
+Panohead struggles to generate high-fidelity structural details in areas like the eye and mouth region.
+After using ID-enhanced inpainting and refinement processes, our method can generate more photorealistic textures.
 In summary, our method can produce high-quality head geometry and realistic textures while fully restoring the facial information from the reference images.